-Intv Duration Inter Cattings Duardalan Author, Intv Name # of sessions; Session length; Intv Setting; Format; Provider Description; PC CG Category/ Intv Category Year Group Detailed Description; Components Total min Delivery team involvement intv category i eai Огоир Each session has two or more specific Total IIIII Delivery team involvement sessions without objectives which are worked toward in topic.
-Each group is progressive stages, as well as exercises open and can for reasoning with somatic symptoms and receive 12 couples childbirth model; sessions number five and or more (at least seven are open and without topic, and tw ice the size of the serve to answer questions and clarify EG programme). doubts from previous sessions.
-Each session includes a time for giving information (75%) and a time of relaxation exercises (20%), w ith the other 5% for questions.
-The duration of the session is similar to the EG session; how ever, the schedule and content of the CG sessions prevented regular or frequent participation by men with a standard work schedule.
-Counseling Phipps, IG1 REACH 20w ks Community, NR; none Attention Control 2013 The REACH program intervention was an E (aroun) In-hospital The attention and 5 (group/ post delivery Individual, dose-matched adaptation of an interpersonal therapy- based prevention intervention, and has individual), 1 (individual) Group control condition been tailored extensively and refined to be sessions; 60 min In-person, involved using the culturally appropriate and appealing to Total min: 360 Video Baby Basics book adolescents from diverse racial and ethnic as a guide for the backgrounds.
-The REACH program is a didactic control highly structured, adolescent-oriented program.
-This intervention that is delivered over the program included course of 5 one-hour prenatal sessions information about with a postpartum booster session that maternal health includes multimedia (video snippets), throughout
+Intv Category Author, Year Group Intv Name Intv Duration # of sessions; Session length; Intv Setting; Format; Delivery Provider Description; PC team CG Category/ Description Each session has two or more specific objectives which are worked toward in progressive stages, as well as exercises for reasoning with somatic symptoms and childbirth model; sessions number five and seven are open and without topic, and serve to answer questions and clarify doubts from previous sessions.
+Total min Delivery involvement sessions without topic.
+Each group is open and can receive 12 couples or more (at least twice the size of the EG programme).
+Each session includes a time for giving information (75%) and a time of relaxation exercises (20%), with the other 5% for questions.
+The duration of the session is similar to the EG session; however, the schedule and content of the CG sessions prevented regular or frequent participation by men with a standard work schedule.
+Counseling Phipps, 2013 41 IG1 REACH The REACH program intervention was an adaptation of an interpersonal therapy-based prevention intervention, and has been tailored extensively and refined to be culturally appropriate and appealing to adolescents from diverse racial and ethnic backgrounds.
+The REACH program is a highly structured, adolescent-oriented intervention that is delivered over the course of 5 one-hour prenatal sessions with a postpartum booster session that includes multimedia (video snippets), 20wks 5 (group/ individual), 1 (individual) sessions; 60 min Total min: 360 Community, In-hospital post delivery Individual, Group In-person, Video NR; none Attention Control The attention and dose-matched control condition involved using the Baby Basics book as a guide for the didactic control program.
+This program included information about maternal health throughout